 the sidewall of the tyre.
 QX

-innovative touchless mounting/demounting system avoids any use of conventional tyre bar.
+innovative no contact mounting/demounting system avoids any use of conventional tyre bar.
 Powerful and easy to use without efforts

 for the operator, suitable for the most hard and difficult tyres, such as low profiled, UHP and RunFlat.